oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

     assert len(df.run_list()) == 2

-When you run a Data Flow application, a ``DataFlowRun`` object is created.
+When you run a DataFlow application, a ``DataFlowRun`` object is created.
 You can check the status, wait for a run to finish, check its logs afterwards, or cancel a run in progress.
 For example: